scottdorman/scottdorman.github.io/_posts/2007/2007-05-19-teched-for-novices.md

 # Session Types

-There are six different session types available at Tech·Ed:
+There are six different session types available at TechEd:

 *   Birds of a Feather (BOF)
 *   Breakout Session